cimed-dsp/template_medical-records/README.md

 Inside your Cloud9 environment, you will see a panel on the left that shows your files.
 You can upload a file from your computer by dragging it over this panel and dropping it into the desired folder.
 You can download a file to your computer by right-clicking on its name and selecting "Download" from the menu that appears.
 Double-clicking a file will open it for editing in a tab on the right side of the screen.

-You'll also have a tab near the bottom of the screen that contains a terminal with a command prompt.
+You'll also see a tab near the bottom of the screen that contains a terminal with a command prompt.
 Commands in the following steps should be run from the prompt in a terminal tab in your Cloud9 environment.

 You can resize and rearrange the panels on the screen, create new terminal tabs and file tabs, and customize your environment in other ways; see [the tour](https://docs.aws.amazon.com/console/cloud9/tutorial-tour-ide) for more information.